 Foreign nationals entering under the J program are granted periods of stay in the United States lasting from a few weeks to a few years, depending on the category.
 Dependents, including spouses and children, are allowed into the country and granted J-2 visas.
 Dependents are allowed to work, subject to certain restrictions.
 J applicants typically have to prove to the U.S. Embassy/Consulate that they have a foreign residence that they do not intend to abandon–in other words, J exchange visitors are not entitled to a dual intent or immigrant intent.

 Often, J-1 visa holders are subject to the two-year foreign residency requirement or require a waiver.
 Application of the two-year foreign residency requirement depends on the individual’s country of origin, whether their field of training appears on the skills list maintained by the U. S. Department of State, and/or whether they received U. S. or home government funding.
+The immigration attorneys at our AV rated immigration law firm have substantial experience assisting foreign nationals in obtaining J-1 status or in related matters.

 The H-2 visa category is generally divided between workers performing “agricultural labor or services of a temporary or seasonal nature” (H-2A), and workers performing “other temporary service or labor” (H-2B).